angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 #### Round 1 vs Matt Brown on UR Delver.
 Loss (1-2)

-This guy had :card[Snapcaster Mage]s, :card[Price of Progress], and 3
+This guy had :card[Snapcaster Mage]s, :card[Price of Progress], and 3 copies of
-:card[Flusterstorms] in the board.
+:card[Flusterstorm] in the board.
 I got lucky to win G1 without a real understanding of what was going on but G2/3 were not close.

 #### Round 2 vs Kevin Brenneman on Bant Control.
 Win (2-1)